readthedocs/ethicalads.io/content/pages/advertising-faq.md

 with more details and tips.

+## What about ad blockers?

+Ad blockers are a fact of life when it comes to internet advertising and developers block ads at an even higher rate than the general public.
+Our privacy focus helps us get through some ad blockers but not all of them.
+For example, EthicalAds is on the
+<a href="https://acceptableads.com/">AcceptableAds</a> list which helps minimize ad blocking.
+However, our ads are still blocked sometimes but advertisers never pay for ads that aren't viewed and that includes ads that are blocked.

 ## Where do the ads link to?

 The ads can link to any URL.
 Typically they will link to your